 One of the easiest ways to know which bugs bite you is when you begin to feel the pain after you are bitten.
 If you get flea bites, it will be immediately hurt.
 While bites from bed bug do not hurt until hours later.

-To get more information about the bugs and bites, keep reading this article.
-You will be provided with a detailed explanation about each insect, its symptoms, its treatments, and how to get rid of them.
+To get more information about flea bites vs bed bug bites, keep reading this article.
+You also will be provided with a detailed explanation about each insect, its symptoms, its treatments, and how to get rid of them.

 Fleas and bed bugs need a host with warm blood to feed.
 Bed bugs prefer feeding on the human while fleas tend to prefer feeding on animals with hair and fur.
 That does not mean that fleas cannot bite you.

 Because of that, the pets bring many fleas from the outside to the house.
 Bed bugs also come from the outside but people bring them in.
 Fleas can live for several months even without a host.
 It is called the pupa stage for the fleas.

 The mature fleas can even live up to one year between the feedings.
 However, bed bugs can only live for about 2 weeks.
 Bed bugs cannot fly or jump, they need to crawl across the place to get feeding.
 For the fleas, jumping is an easy task.

 Fleas jump almost two hundred times the length of their body, which is about 13 inches.
 By jumping, they can transfer between hosts to find the food sources.

 Physically, both of them are quite similar.
 Fleas have a reddish-brown color just like the bed bugs.
 However, fleas have a more oval shape that looks longer and skinnier than bed bugs.
 While bed bugs are flat and have a shape like an apple seed.